Misato Komatsubara: 2023–24 season

 Komatsubara/Koleto made their season debut at the 2023 NHK Trophy, placing ninth of nine teams in their lone international assignment of the fall.
 They next competed at the 2023–24 Japan Championships, which proved to be a tight contest between them and two other newer senior teams.
 They finished second in the rhythm dance behind Tanaka/Nishiyama, and second in the free dance behind Yoshida/Morita, but finished first overall, 1.96 points clear of Tanaka/Nishiyama.
 Remarking on the quality of the competition, Koleto said "I was emotional to see three Japanese ice dance teams fight for Japan."

 With the close result at the national championships, the Japan Skating Federation opted to postpone assigning Japan's lone berth at the 2024 World Championships pending the results of all three teams at the 2024 Four Continents Championships.
 Traveling to Shanghai to compete, Komatsubara/Koleto finished eighth overall, outscoring their domestic rivals, and setting new personal bests.
 They finished sixth in the rhythm dance, achieving their goal of breaking the 70-point threshold in that segment.

 Komatsubara/Koleto came twentieth in the rhythm dance at the World Championships, and were the final team to qualify for the free dance.
 They rose to eighteenth overall after that segment.

 In April 2024, Misato Komatsubara announced that she had retired from competitive skating, citing injuries as the main reason, but wished continue skating in shows with Koleto, while Koleto was still considering his options.

 During the 2024 Paris Olympics, a medal ceremony was held for Komatsubara/Koleto and their teammates from the 2022 Olympic Figure Skating Team Event, where they were awarded their Olympic silver medals.
 During the gala exhibition at the 2024 NHK Trophy, all members of the 2022 Olympic Team Event, including Komatsubara/Koleto, were invited to center stage, wearing their Olympic costumes and Olympic medals, in celebration of their achievement.

+Post-competitive career

+In June 2026, it was announced that Komatsubara had begun working as a coach at the Sysmex Kobe Ice Campus in Kobe.